ItsCherryy/iot-automobile/README.md

  * Using Arduino to connect and manipulate different sensors, actuators and other components
  * Hosting a website using Python Flask
  * Devise the software and hardware architecture of a prototype
- * Assemble parts available together to form a prototype
+ * Creatively assemble parts available to form a prototype

 # Video Presentation
 <div align="center">